python/cpython/Doc/library/urllib2.rst

    If the Python installation has SSL support (i.e., if the :mod:`ssl` module can be imported), :class:`HTTPSHandler` will also be added.

-   Beginning in Python 2.3, a :class:`BaseHandler` subclass may also change its :attr:`handler_order` member variable to modify its position in the handlers list.
+   A :class:`BaseHandler` subclass may also change its :attr:`handler_order` member variable to modify its position in the handlers list.

 The following exceptions are raised as appropriate: